vmware/go-vcloud-director/TESTING.md

 1. Run all operations that are needed for the test, such as finding a particular organization, or vDC, or vApp, deploying a VM, etc.
 2. Run the operation being tested (such as deploy a VM, retrieve a VM or vApp, etc.)
 3. Run the tests, which usually means using `check.Assert` or `check.Check` to compare known data with what was found during the test execution
-4. Optionally clean up all entities and data that may affect other test runs (e.g. delete something just deployed)
+4. Clean up all entities and data that was created or altered during the test.
+For example: delete a vApp that was deployed, or remove a setting that was added to a network.

 An example: